snehalyelmati/redis-go-cli/README.md

 # Redis Go CLI

-Easy to use CLI application to view data/configuration in Redis.
+Easy to use, configurable CLI application to test connectivity, view data/configuration in Redis built with Go.

 Options available:
 - `-data`: Prints all the existing data on Redis.